ScottMillerWesCoas/NodeBigDeal/README.md

 before HTTP 1.1, the connection was just cut at the end of each message, now with transfer-encoding: chucked and HTTP 1.1, connection can persist and variable-length res can be sent, including part 1 of body in res.write(‘hello\n’) and part 2 in res.end(‘world\n’);  HTTP determines that the individual message is closed.

 ##TO LOAD TEST IN NODE USING APACHE BENCH (BUILT-IN):

-cd into proper dir and use:
+- [ ] cd into proper dir and use:
-ab -n 100 -c 100 http://192.168.9.9:8000/ - or whatever your computer's hostname is, and the port your server is listening on
+- [ ] ab -n 100 -c 100 http://192.168.9.9:8000/ - or whatever your computer's hostname is, and the port your server is listening on in the terminal.
+Here’s the breakdown of what that means:

-in the terminal.
-Here’s the breakdown of what that means: ab —  apache bench
+- ab —  apache bench
--n 100 — -n is number of requests to perform, so here we’re saying perform 100 requests -c 100 — -c is concurrency, how many requests to make at one time, here we’re saying make all 100 requests simultaneously http://192.168.9.9:8000/ — important - you must use the hostname, if my computer’s hostname is 192.169.9.9 (find in system preferences/sharing/remote login), then we’re on port 8000 so http://192.168.9.9:8000/  and you must put the / at the very end!
+- -n 100 — -n is number of requests to perform, so here we’re saying perform 100 requests
+- -c 100 — -c is concurrency, how many requests to make at one time, here we’re saying make all 100 requests simultaneously
+- http://192.168.9.9:8000/ — important - you must use the hostname, if my computer’s hostname is 192.169.9.9 (find in system preferences/sharing/remote login), and we’re on port 8000 so http://192.168.9.9:8000/  and you must put the / at the very end!

 ##NODE INTER-TERMINAL WINDOW CHAT APP

-FOR A LIL' INTER-TERMINAL WINDOW CHAT APP, simply navigate to the folder containing this file in terminal, TYPE node chatAppNode.js (or whatever you renamed this file), then open another terminal window (or 2 to see this thing work), cd into the right folder and type telnet localhost 3003 (or whatever the server is listening to, listed below on line 38) and type away in either of those other terminals for chat app magic;
+- [] FOR A LIL' INTER-TERMINAL WINDOW CHAT APP, simply navigate to the folder containing this file in terminal, TYPE node chatAppNode.js (or whatever you renamed this file), then open another terminal window (or 2 to see this thing work)
+- [] cd into the right folder and type telnet localhost 3003 (or whatever the server is listening to, listed below on line 38) and type away in either of those other terminals for chat app magic;

+##MISC.
+1. Just typing node w/o an argument (file to run) brings up a fun REPL (read evaluate print loop) you can write functions in, etc.